danstadler-pdx/grafana-alloy-pii-demo/demo03-k8s/README.md

 3) [Install Helm](https://helm.sh/docs/intro/install/)
 4) [Install k9s]()

-If you prefer a different solution, just be sure that you can run basic "hello world" tests of all 3 of the solutions above.
+If you prefer a different solution, just be sure that you can run basic "hello world" tests of all the solutions above.

-At a few points through these instructions, I'll give pointers for those trying out solutions like k9s for the first time.
+At a few points through these instructions, I'll give pointers for those trying out k9s for the first time.

 &nbsp;